ansari-inc/0xtakeshi.github.io/docs/frameworks/nist_vs_iso.md

 ## Building resilience through frameworks

 Compliance isn't just about meeting requirements; it's about building resilience and trust.
 Whether your organization aligns with NIST, ISO, or both, Shared Assessments can help you strengthen your cybersecurity and risk management strategies.

-Connect with our team to learn how Shared Assessments can support your organization in achieving robust, framework-aligned compliance.